Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Abstract

 \section{Abstract}

 3D point-clouds and 2D images are different visual representations of the physical world.
 While human vision can understand both representations, computer vision models designed for 2D image and 3D point-cloud understanding are quite different.
-Our paper investigates the potential for transferability between these two representations by empirically investigating whether this approach works, what factors affect the transfer performance, and how to make it work even better.
-We discovered that we can indeed use the same neural net model architectures to understand both images and point-clouds.
-Moreover, we can transfer pretrained weights from image models to point-cloud models with minimal effort.
-Specifically, based on a 2D ConvNet pretrained on an image dataset, we can transfer the image model to a point-cloud model by \textit{inflating} 2D convolutional filters to 3D then finetuning its input, output, and optionally normalization layers.
-The transferred model can achieve competitive performance on 3D point-cloud classification, indoor and driving scene segmentation, even beating a wide range of point-cloud models that adopt task-specific architectures and use a variety of tricks.
-The code is avaliable at: \url{https://github.com/chenfengxu714/image2point}.
+Our paper explores the potential of transferring 2D model architectures and weights to understand 3D point-clouds, by empirically investigating the feasibility of the transfer, the benefits of the transfer, and shedding light on why the transfer works.
+We discover that we can indeed use the same architecture and pretrained weights of a neural net model to understand both images and point-clouds.
+Specifically, we transfer the image-pretrained model to a point-cloud model by copying or inflating the weights.
+We find that \textbf{f}inetuning the transformed \textbf{i}mage-\textbf{p}retrained models (FIP) with minimal efforts --- only on input, output, and normalization layers --- can achieve competitive performance on 3D point-cloud classification, beating a wide range of point-cloud models that adopt task-specific architectures and use a variety of tricks.
+When finetuning the whole model, the performance improves even further.
+Meanwhile, FIP improves data efficiency, reaching up to 10.0 top-1 accuracy percent on few-shot classification.
+It also speeds up the training of point-cloud models by up to 11.1x for a target accuracy (e.g., 90 \% accuracy).
+Lastly, we provide an explanation of the image to point-cloud transfer from the aspect of \textit{neural collapse}.
+The code is available at: \url{https://github.com/chenfengxu714/image2point}.